 The Layer Properties dialog for a vector layer provides general settings to manage appearance of layer features in the map (symbology, labeling, diagrams), interaction with the mouse (actions, map tips, form design).
 It also provides information about the layer.

-To access the Layer Properties dialog, double-click on a layer in the legend or right-click on the layer and select Properties from the pop-up menu.
+To access the Layer Properties dialog:

+- In the Layers panel, double-click the layer or right-click and select Properties... from the pop-up menu; - Go to $Layer \rightarrow Properties...$ menu when the layer is selected.